Gallstones

 Non-Surgical Gallstone Removal Procedure

-Percutaneous endoscopy is performed through the existing gallbladder drain tract that you already have.
+Percutaneous endoscopy is performed through the existing gallbladder drain tract.
+If you don’t have a gallbladder drain, this will need to be placed.

-On average, it takes two scope episodes to clear patients of their stones.
-After the stones are removed, the tube will stay in place for a couple of weeks to ensure the gallbladder/bile system is still intact and then removed.
+On average, it takes two sessions to clear patients of their stones if there is a large stone burden.
+After the stones are removed, the tube will stay in place for a couple of weeks to ensure the gallbladder/bile system is still intact and functioning normally.
+Once this is confirmed, the tube is then removed.
+The tract heals and closes on its own and does not require any suture or surgery.

 How to Prepare for Non-Surgical Gallstone Removal Procedure